 Chicken Feed Types You Should Know About

 Each bag of feed is labeled with its specific use.
 So before selecting the top choices for chicken feed, let’s start by explaining the necessary types of food appropriate for the different ages of chickens we keep:

-Starter feed contains the highest percentage of protein of any type of commercial feed, appropriate for the amount of growing the average chick does in its first few weeks of life.
+Starter feed contains the highest percentage of any commercial feed type protein, appropriate for the amount of growth the average chick does in its first few weeks of life.

-Your decision concerning purchasing medicated vs. un-medicated might hinge on the vaccinations, if any, your chicks received before you bought or hatched them.
+Your decision concerning purchasing medicated vs. un-medicated might hinge on the vaccinations if any, your chicks received before you bought or hatched them.

 Pullet Grower Feed

 Once the chicks hit six weeks of age, feed them pullet chicken growers until about 20 weeks.
 The dietary requirements for a chicken between 6 to 20 weeks old are different than both a baby chick and a laying hen.